-What Are the 10 Most Common Causes of Car Accidents in the United States?
+The Most Common Causes of Las Vegas Car Accidents

 While many people drive safely and defensively, they still share the road with other drivers who are not so careful.
 The following are 10 common causes of car accidents, in no particular order.
 Spoiler alert: most of these causes are the result of negligent or neglectful driving: